-We purchased brownie inclusions from Greyston Bakery for seven of our U.S. pint flavors: Chocolate Fudge Brownie (ice cream, organic ice cream, and frozen yogurt), Neapolitan Dynamite®, Half Baked® (ice cream and frozen yogurt), and Dave Matthews Band’s Magic Brownies®.
+- We purchased brownie inclusions from Greyston Bakery for all six of our U.S. pint flavors that use chocolate brownies: Chocolate Fudge Brownie (ice cream and frozen yogurt), Neapolitan Dynamite®, Half Baked® (ice cream and frozen yogurt), and Dave Matthews Band’s Magic Brownies®.
 We discontinued our Organic Chocolate Fudge Brownie flavor in 2009, which had used Greyston brownies.
 One pint flavor contains brownies (with a different specification) from another supplier.
-One of five mini-cup flavors also uses Greyston brownies.

-We also purchased Greyston brownies for four of our U.S. flavors produced in bulk for scoop shops: Chocolate Fudge Brownie (ice cream and frozen yogurt) and Half Baked® (ice cream and frozen yogurt).
-One bulk flavor contains brownie inclusions with a different specification that we source from another supplier.
+- We also purchased Greyston brownies for all four of our U.S. flavors produced for scoop shops that use chocolate brownies: Chocolate Fudge Brownie (ice cream and frozen yogurt) and Half Baked® (ice cream and frozen yogurt).
+One other bulk flavor contains brownie inclusions with a different specification that we source from another supplier.

-We purchased Greyston brownies for four of our 18 European 500 ml flavors: Chocolate Fudge Brownie (ice cream and frozen yogurt), Half Baked®, and Bohemian Raspberry™; as well as one of our seven mini-tubs.
+- FLAVORS – We purchased Greyston brownies for all four or our European 500 ml flavors that use chocolate brownies: Chocolate Fudge Brownie (ice cream and frozen yogurt), and Half Baked® and Bohemian Raspberry™.
 One flavor uses brownies (with a significantly different specification) from a different supplier.

-We also purchased Greyston brownies for 3 of our 22 European flavors produced in bulk for scoop shops: Chocolate Fudge Brownie (ice cream and low fat ice cream) and Bohemian Raspberry™.
+- We also purchased Greyston brownies for all three of our European flavors that use chocolate brownies produced for scoop shops: Chocolate Fudge Brownie (ice cream and low fat ice cream) and Bohemian Raspberry™.

-In all, Ben & Jerry’s decreased our total spend on Greyston brownies for European production from 2007 to 2008 by 39 percent.
-This decline is the result of strong growth in our European business, even though we discontinued one flavor in the European market that contains Greyston brownies.
+- VOLUME – In all, Ben & Jerry’s increased our total spend on Greyston brownies for European production from 2008 to 2009 by 16 percent.
+This increase is the result of strong growth in our European business, even though we discontinued one flavor in the European market that contained Greyston brownies in 2009.

-Ben & Jerry’s has also supported Greyston Bakery with technical assistance to help improve their ability to deliver quality ingredients to Ben & Jerry’s and to improve their cost competitiveness over the long term.
+Over the years, Ben & Jerry’s has also supported Greyston Bakery with technical assistance to help improve their ability to deliver quality ingredients to Ben & Jerry’s and to improve their cost competitiveness over the long term.
 We did not provide direct technical assistance to Greyston in 2009.

 1C. – Build key alliances with leading-edge global partners to activate our consumers on issues of peace and justice.

-Ben & Jerry’s was involved in five active partnerships in 2008 connected to this goal.
+Ben & Jerry’s was involved in three active partnerships in 2009 connected to this goal.

 SOCIAL MISSION GOAL 2: